mapbender/mapbender-documentation/en/functions/export/printclient.rst

 * Reorder elements in front of white background

-  - Arrange elements in the foreground
+  - Arrange elements into the foreground

     + Right click Arrange --> To the front

-  - Arrange map-element in the background
+  - Arrange map element into the background

     + Right click Arrange --> To the back